CME211/notes/lecture-04/4-example.md

 Notes:

-- the unix `head` command prints out the first 10 lines of a text file
+* the unix `head` command prints out the first 10 lines of a text file
-- first column of the data file contains the name in uppercase
+* first column of the data file contains the name in uppercase
-- following columns contain frequency data and rank, which we won't use today.
+* following columns contain frequency data and rank, which we won't use in this lecture

 ### Using sets